Grzesik/PrismShell.Maui/README.md

 ### Step2.
 Add Nuget Packages

-Add the [PrismShell.Forms](https://www.nuget.org/packages/PrismShell.Forms/) (for Xamarin.Forms) or the [PrismShell.Maui](https://www.nuget.org/packages/PrismShell.Maui/) (for .Net.Maui) Nuget package to the project.
-For Xamarin.Forms add it to the OS-Specific project and to the common project.
-For .NET.MAUI add it to the main project.
+Add the [PrismShell.Maui](https://www.nuget.org/packages/PrismShell.Maui/) Nuget package to the main project.

 ### Step3.
 Add an IoC Container

 Add an IoC Container like the Microsoft.Extensions.DependencyInjection.
 You can use any other IoC Container, it is only necessary to implement the IServiceProvider interface for the IoC Container.

+In .Net 7 this dependency is added for you, when you create a new Maui project.

 ### Step4.
 Initialize the library